The Understanding Inequalities Conference will now take place on 13-14th October 2020

 Read more about each of our keynote speakers here.

-Registration for the conference will open in February 2020 and the early bird rate will be £135 for the full two days conference.
+Registration for the conference will be available shortly and the early bird rate will be £135 for the full two days conference.

 In the meantime, if you have any questions about this event, please contact the Understanding Inequalities team via email@example.com